Nazis? Cults? Creative freedom draws Hollywood to Netflix, Amazon TV

-LOS ANGELES When Tina Fey pitched a comedy series to broadcast network NBC, the home of her Emmy-winning hit "30 Rock," she ran into problems with the new show's "potentially tricky" premise about a woman held hostage by a religious zealot.
+LOS ANGELES, Sept 15 When Tina Fey pitched a comedy series to broadcast network NBC, the home of her Emmy-winning hit "30 Rock," she ran into problems with the new show's "potentially tricky" premise about a woman held hostage by a religious zealot.

 "With broadcast, when you're going into people's homes, you have to be a little more polite," Fey told Reuters.
 On the streaming service Netflix, however, "you can get into more dangerous topics."